Angel Mounds: State historic site

 Angel Mounds was declared a National Historic Landmark in 1964, the same year that the Indiana Historical Society transferred its archeological excavation rights to Indiana University.
 The site's original purchase was later augmented by Elda Clayton Herts's donation of 20 acre containing an early Woodland period mound.

 The Indiana State Museum and Historic Sites is the present-day manager of the site.
 Research on Angel Mounds is conducted through the Glenn A. Black Laboratory of Archaeology, founded in 1965 at Indiana University Bloomington and named in honor of Glenn Albert Black, the archaeologist who conducted excavations at Angel Mounds from 1939 to 1964, and brought the site to national attention.
 Since 1945, Indiana University has continued to conduct an archaeology field school at the site during the summer months.

 The Angel Mounds State Historic Site, a National Historic Landmark, is recognized as one of the best-preserved prehistoric sites in the United States for understanding Middle Mississippian culture along the Ohio River, and Native American culture before contact with Europeans.
 The site occupies more than 600 acre of land and includes an interpretive center (opened to the public in 1972), recreations of Mississippian structures, and a replica of a 1939 WPA archaeology laboratory.
 A 500 acre area of the property, which does not include the archaeological site, has a nature preserve and recreational trails.
 Archaeological excavations at Angel Mounds State Historic Site continue through Indiana University's field school.
+The interpretive center closed in 2022 and reopened in 2024 after a $6.5 million improvement which included collaboration with the Miami Tribe of Oklahoma, Osage Nation, Quapaw Nation, Shawnee, and others.